dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * **Made theme compatible with HA 0.107^**
 * On a single light card, now single tap is toggle on/off and double tap is the more info popup.
 * Added support for locks inside a room, use them with `lock:` can be single lock entity or group of locks!
+* Added support for pressure inside a room, use them with `pressure:`.
 * Theme automatic detects your Unit System settings from HA automatic and then switchs between Celsius and Fahrenheit.
 * Added new `dwains-weather-card` for weather information in the header on the homepage on desktop/tablet.
 * Changed `custom:cover-slider-card` to `custom:dwains-cover-card`.